WICG/display-locking/explainer.md

 ##### DisplayLockContext.schedule()

-The `acquireDisplayLock()` callback may call `context.schedule()` passing it another callback which will schedule to run on the next frame.
-This allows for the callback to yield to other script, as well as other update phases that may affect other content on the page.
+The `acquireDisplayLock()` callback may call `context.schedule()`, passing it another callback which will run as a separate event loop task in the future.
+This allows for the callback to yield to other script, as well as other update parts of the DOM that are not locked.

 The continuation callback is also given the same DisplayLockContext, and it is free to continue scheduling more work as needed.
 Note that multiple calls to